home-assistant/developers.home-assistant/docs/core/entity/media-player.md

 ## Supported Features

-Supported features are defined by using values in the `MediaPlayerFeature` enum and are combined using the bitwise or (`|`) operator.
+Supported features are defined by using values in the `MediaPlayerEntityFeature` enum and are combined using the bitwise or (`|`) operator.

 | Value               | Description                                                        |